 Noticed any unusual charges on your fractional ownership invoices lately?
 There's a lot of detail there, and according to one fractional observer, ``the devil's in the details.''

 Fasten your seatbelts, shareholders.
 It's no secret that aircraft fractional ownership is encountering some turbulence thanks to the general economic downturn since 2001, soaring fuel prices, lower aircraft valuations and the rise of card membership programs among charter brokers (read: more competition).
 Adding a further degree of uncertainty to this milieu is an acrimonious contract negotiation between the management of NetJets, the largest fractional program manager, and Teamsters Local ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "The Details of Fractional Ownership".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "The Details of Fractional Ownership".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.